pewpewlive/hybroid-live/spec/syntax.md

 ### For loops

-For loops are designed for advanced iterations.
+`for` loops are designed for advanced iterations.

 ```rs
 let fruits = ["banana", "kiwi", "apple", "pear", "cherry"]